aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 like the hostname, port, and credentials linked to the selected Aiven for Redis service.

+## Migration limitations at General Availability (GA)

+As Aiven for Dragonfly moves to General Availability (GA), the focus is on delivering the most valuable features to you, guided by your feedback.
+During the initial phase of GA, automatic migration of Users, Access Control Lists (ACLs), and service configurations from Redis to Dragonfly will not be included.

+What this means:

+- **Users and ACLs:** Custom user settings and access controls must be manually configured in Dragonfly.
+- **Service configurations:** If you’ve customized your Redis service with specific settings, you must manually apply these settings to Dragonfly.
+Automatic transfer of these custom configurations is not available during the initial phase of GA.

 ## Database migration steps

-1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service to which you want to migrate your Redis database.
+1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service for your Redis database migration.
-2. Navigate to **Service settings** from the sidebar.
+2. Go to **Service settings** from the sidebar.
 3. Scroll to the **Service management** section and use the ellipsis to view additional menu options.
 4. Select **Import database** to initiate the import process.